DUI Law | Criminal Defense Law

 Criminal Justice System

-In the Criminal Justice System, there are three category of offenses:
+In the Criminal Justice System as it relates to DUI Law | Criminal Defense Law, there are three category of offenses:

 1. Infractions: Typically no jail time, and only pay a fine.